 Are you planning on having a beautiful rustic wedding in the middle of nowhere?
 Alberta has a ton of hidden gem wedding venues that are the perfect location for a wedding.
 Well, except that they have zero service so you and your guests won't be able to call a cab.
 Plan ahead with shuttle services or taxi cab vouchers on your wedding day.
 Some of your guests came to your wedding planning on driving home that night, but if they have a drink they will want a safe option to get home or to a nearby hotel.

 6. Wedding Favours

-Get off of Pinterest on this one right now.
+Get off of Pinterest on this one right away.
 Do you know how many keys, bottle openers, and other shiny doo-dads are left on tables after a wedding?
 Over half of those trinkets are left.
 If your wedding guests can't immediately use the favours at your wedding or eat them, they don't care.
 Save the money on that hand-made-keys-to-our-heart thank yous, and spend the money where your guests can enjoy it.
 A Photo Booth, Candy Bar, Dessert Bar, Bubbles, Chocolates, Glow Sticks, Popcorn Bar, or Sparklers are all great options.
-Your guests won't want anything that isn't useful in the moment or edible.
+Your guests won't want anything that isn't useful in the moment, memorable or edible.

 7. The Dress

 I know, I know, this is a hot topic.
 But let me clear this up for you!
 Your wedding guests are going to say "Wow.
 The bride looks beautiful" when you come walking down that aisle for the first time.
 They are not going to say "Wow.
 Look at that dress".
 If you're comfortable on your wedding day and smiling, you're going to be glowing and your guests are going to notice.
 It doesn't matter if your wedding dress was $100 or $1000.